jojokarlin/Git_DRI_Jan_2017/outline.md

 # Using Git and GitHub to Manage Collaborative Workflow!

-*If you haven't yet registered for a GitHub account, please do so now at [http://github.com/](http://github.com/).*

 In your browser on your own computer, follow this workshop at [http://github.com/jentang/GitDRI](https://github.com/jentang/GitDRI)

 In this workshop, we're going to learn how to use Git, GitHub and markdown in order to develop a workflow for collaborative, version-controlled projects in digital environments.